 Nanomaterials for electronics and sensors

 By the way, the growing need for sensors accompanies the progress of various techniques for the development of nanomaterials or nano-architected materials based on dielectrics, semiconductors and/or hybrid materials.
-In this context, the main activities of the Functional Materials and Sensors theme of our team are part of the study of (i) plasmonic nanosensors for the detection of gases or pollutants, (ii) plasmonic sensors based on semiconductor nanoparticles and (iii) chemical sensors based on organic field effect transistors (OFETs).
+In this context, the main activities of the Functional Materials and Sensors theme of our team are part of the study of (i) thermal conductivity of materials, (ii) plasmonic sensors based on semiconductor nanoparticles, (iii) chemical sensors based on organic field effect transistors (OFETs) and (iv) quantum sensors.
 In general, the sensors developed by the team target applications in the fields of energy, health and environment.

 Quasi-D2D graphitic carbon films on insulating substrate for transparent electrode